webgrabplusguide/webgrabplusguide.github.io/README.md

 Run WebGrabPlus to start grabbing the channels.

 #### If you need to grab channels from more than one country/provider/zip code
-This siteini can only grab channels from the same country, provider or zip code when you remove the * to allow the index to remain to speed up grabbing. <br>
+This siteini can only grab channels from the same country, provider or zip code<br>
 In order to grab from a different country/provider/zip code, copy and rename tvguide.com.ini eg copy and rename it tvguide1.com.ini

 Repeat everything above in order to create your channel list but where you see site="tvguide.com" it will now be site="tvguide1.com"